w3f/polkadot-wiki/docs/general/wallets.md

 ## Encryption Enhancement

 Some newly generated `JSON` account files cannot be imported (restored) into older wallet software.
-This is due to an enhanced encryption method, which is also noticeable in a slight delay when encrypting/decrypting your wallet.
-If you are unable to load a `JSON` file, please ensure that you are using the latest version of the wallet software.
-If you are still unable to load it, ensure that the wallet software is using the latest version of the [Polkadot API](https://polkadot.js.org/api/).
+This is due to an enhanced encryption method, noticeable in a slight delay when encrypting/decrypting your wallet.
+If you cannot load a `JSON` file, please ensure you use the latest version of the wallet software.
+If you cannot load it, ensure that the wallet software uses the newest version of the [Polkadot API](https://polkadot.js.org/api/).